 When a new fishery development or fishing technique is proposed which will increase harvest levels in a natural system (such as a river or wetland), the precautionary approach will be used to ensure sustainable harvest levels are maintained.
 This may include experimental pilot fishing to obtain data to determine optimal sustainable yields and to develop fishery management plans and reference points which fulfill the desired ecological, social and economic objectives.

-Where the ecological risk is low, for example, fishing that targets alien species or in altered environments such as dams which do contains species of biodiversity concern, social and economic criteria will primarily determine the recommended level of fishing effort.
+Where the ecological risk is low, for example, fishing that targets alien species or in altered environments such as dams which do contains species of biodiversity concern, social and economic criteria will primarily determine the recommended level of fishing effort as well as suitable gear type to be used.
 It is further recognised that most small-scale fishing is not subject to any form of active management, and that a formal fishery management approach will only be justified on water bodies that require active intervention to manage different resource user groups and to optimize the social and economic benefits of different forms of fishing.

 To develop a new fisheries in altered environments such as dams, where little or no biological and fishery harvest data is available, morpho-edaphic indices (MEI’s) may provide an initial indicative upper limit of the fishery productivity of a water body.
 In these fisheries, the yield of the first year should be set at a maximum of 50% of the MEI.
 Based on the initial years data, the delegated authority in consultation with the co-management team will take decisions on appropriate catch rates or if any interventions are required.

 The stocking of hatchery reared fish to enhance recreational and small scale fisheries purposes will be permitted based on ecological risk and fishery management arrangements agreed between the relevant authorities and stakeholders in terms of relevant legislation.
 These stockings if undertaken could have cost recovery implications to the end users.
-The DAFF will be responsible for the permitting and management of the stocking of alien species for fishery purposes under authority devolved by the DEA in terms of the NEMA and NEMBA.
+The DAFF will be responsible for the permitting and management of the stocking of alien species for fishery purposes under authority devolved by the DEA in terms of the NEMA and SEMAs.

 B 6.4 Maximising Economic and Social Benefits